 Year 2 modules include:

 You can undertake a variety of career paths on completion of the course, including leading positions in either early years or primary school settings.
-Some of our past students have gone on to specialise in a particular area, such as special educational needs, literacy and numeracy in education, safeguarding children in education settings or other organisations, while others have taken up strategic management posts in local authorities and government departments.
+Some of our past students have gone on to specialise in areas such as special educational needs, literacy and numeracy in education and safeguarding children, while others have taken up strategic management posts in local authorities and government departments.

-A high number of former students continue their professional studies and go on to study the Education Studies BA (Hons) or Early Childhood Studies BA (Hons) at London Metropolitan University, while many others choose to apply for one of our teacher training courses.
+A high number of former students continue their professional studies and go on to study the Education Studies BA (Hons) or Early Childhood Studies BA (Hons) at London Met, while many others choose to apply for one of our teacher training courses.

 This course is offered only through one of London Metropolitan University's collaborative partners, City and Islington College.
 Teaching will take place at the College, but you will enrol at London Metropolitan University and you'll receive your award certificate from the University when you graduate.